 Students are expected to keep current all their addresses and telephone numbers, including emergency contact details, through Access.SMU, the University's Webbased self-service system.
-Changes to parent information should be reported on the
+Students may be prevented from enrolling if their information is insufficient or outdated.
+Changes to parent information should be reported by contacting records@smu.edu, and the email should include the student's full name and SMU student ID number.